pymupdf/PyMuPDF/docs/recipes-stories.rst

 -----

-How to Output Database Content with Story Templates
+How to output database content with Story templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This script demonstrates how to report SQL database content using an **HTML template**.